gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 ### Add test particle to topology file

 Our original topology file just had water.
-In the new topology file we simply need to add 1 test particle, and it needs to be the last molecule in the system.
+In the new topology file, we simply need to add 1 test particle, and it needs to be the last molecule in the system.
 We'll use `opls_066` for the particle's atom type which is OPLS's united atom methane.
 Here's what my final topology file looks like (the number of waters